Series: Star Trek: The Original Series

 - Home Version Soundtrack Replacement: Accidentally averted.
 The DVDs were originally going to have "Goodnight, Sweetheart" replaced by generic music for monetary reasons.
 Then the DVDs were made with the song still in so Paramount paid the money.

 - Informed Attribute: For a Guardian of Forever, he certainly doesn't do anything to stop a drug-addled crazy man run into the past and screw with human history, the sort of thing a Guardian would be expected to prevent.
+Maybe 'Watcher' would have been more accurate to call 'him', seeing as he's a gateway who does his job, which doesn't include changes to the timeline (by it anyway).
 SF Debris had an excellent go at this:

 - Leitmotif: "Goodnight, Sweetheart" is their song.